By Blaise Jaeger · Updated 24 June 2026

-If you want to see manta rays in Bali, Manta Point in Nusa Penida is by far the most reliable spot — with sightings almost every day of the year.
+If you want to dive with manta rays in Bali, Manta Point in Nusa Penida is by far the most reliable dive site — with sightings almost every day of the year.
+After 100+ dives here, I’d put the odds of seeing at least one manta at around 95% over the year.

 Unlike many other places, manta rays here often swim in shallow water and even close to the surface, making it one of the rare locations where you can experience them both while diving and snorkeling.